Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

 print("My sample is ", endtime, " Million years old from the", geological_age, " age.")
 ```

-    ('My sample is ', 201, ' Million years old from the', 'Jurassic', ' age.')
+    My sample is  201  Million years old from the Jurassic  age.